kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-54-expose-and-secure-workload-with-certificate.md

   export CLIENT_CERT_KEY_FILE={CLIENT_CERT_KEY_FILE}
   ```

-## Authorize a client with a certificate
+## Authorize a Client with a Certificate

 The following instructions describe how to secure an mTLS Service.
 >**NOTE:** Create AuthorizationPolicy to check if the client's common name in the certificate matches.